Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Related Work

-\para{Video Diffusion} Video diffusion methods are a subset of generative models designed to generate high-quality video sequences by leveraging diffusion processes, which are originally popular in image generation tasks \cite{zhang2023survey, Rombach_2022_CVPR, ruiz2023dreambooth}.
+\textbf{Video Diffusion.} Video diffusion methods are a subset of generative models designed to generate high-quality video sequences by leveraging diffusion processes, which are originally popular in image generation tasks \cite{zhang2023survey, Rombach_2022_CVPR, ruiz2023dreambooth}.
 Video diffusion extends the capabilities of the image-based diffusion to handle temporal consistency across frames.
-Allowing for coherent videos to be generated \cite{ho2022video}.
-Video diffusion models can be conditioned in various ways, ranging from an input image \cite{blattmann2023stable} to a full text description \cite{ho2022video}.
+Allowing for coherent videos to be generated.
+Video diffusion models can be conditioned in various ways, ranging from an input image to a full text description.
 For this task we need to ensure the video diffusion model can be conditioned by both an image and inpainting region.
-The COCOCO \cite{Zi2024CoCoCo} methodology is a perfect fit for this purpose, taking both an image and inpainting region as input as well as employing global attention mechanisms to capture motion over time.
+The CoCoCo \cite{Zi2024CoCoCo} methodology is a perfect fit for this purpose, taking both an image and inpainting region as input as well as employing global attention mechanisms to capture motion over time.
 This approach enables the generation of lifelike and consistent motion for query objects based on the visible mask information.
 Furthermore, video diffusions methods are trained on large and diverse datasets, such as WebVid-10M \cite{Bain21}, resulting in highly generalised models that are well-suited for the zero-shot paradigm we are working within.
+For clarity, in this paper, we refer to the process of expanding the object of interest as outpainting.
+However, this is achieved by inpainting a target region, using an inpainting model to generate the missing content.